Read about the latest developments across the business, including our global sustainability initiatives.Read Our Blog

 |Kewalram Chanrai Group

 Mitsubishi Corporation (MC Group), a global integrated business enterprise headquartered in Japan, took a 20.0% equity stake in the Company and became a strategic investor and the second largest shareholder of Olam in September 2015.
-It now holds 554,689,829 shares or 17.4% of issued capital and has two representatives on the Board.
-The MC Group operates businesses with MC’s offices and subsidiaries in 90 countries and regions and approximately 1,400 group companies around the world.
+It now holds 554,689,829 shares or 17.3% of issued capital and has two representatives on the Board.
+The MC Group is a global integrated business enterprise that develops and operates businesses together with its offices and subsidiaries in approximately 90 countries and regions worldwide, as well as a global network of around 1,700 group companies.
 Its strategic investment in Olam sets the platform for a long term strategic partnership with Olam, with several mutually beneficial potential collaboration opportunities, including a joint venture in Japan which has been set up to market specific products of Olam that can leverage its strong distribution and retail presence and Olam’s deep origination expertise in those products.

 The KC Group holds 225,229,921 shares or 7.0% of total issued capital.
 The Olam key management team, represented by its executive committee, also has a significant shareholding in the company approximating 6.3% of the total issued share capital, which greatly aligns shareholder and management interests in creating value.
 These shares include 137,421,507 shares representing 4.3% of the total issued share capital of Olam held by Co-Founder and Group CEO, Sunny George Verghese.